aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 ```

-The prover basically tells us that we need to explicitly specify the condition under which the function `balance_of` will abort, which is caused by calling the function `borrow_global` when `owner` does not own the resource `Balance<CoinType>`.
+The Move Prover tells us we need to explicitly specify the condition under which the function `balance_of` will abort, which is caused by calling the function `borrow_global` when `owner` does not own the resource `Balance<CoinType>`.
 To remove this error information, we add an `aborts_if` condition as follows:

 ```
     spec balance_of {